 A wise old vet school professor once advised,

 “if you see a patient back three times for the same thing, you need to get a new set of eyes on the problem.
 You’re missing something.”

-Well, it turns out that another set of eyes was put on the problem and their diagnosis was quite different.
+The history?
+Another set of eyes looked at the problem and their diagnosis was quite different.
 The Sandia National Laboratories gave good explanations concerning both the interpretation of test scores and the proposed (now in action) “reforms.”

 My prescription to revive the dying patient is this:

-- Demand Congress remove the No Child Left Behind (now called the Every Student Succeeds Act – 2015) federal mandate for yearly standardized testing and replace it with checks on the system at 4th,8th, and 12th grades only in addition to the random use of the National Assessment of Educational Progress (NAEP).
+- Demand Congress remove the federal mandate for yearly standardized testing under No Child Left Behind (NCLB) /(ESSA) Every Student Succeeds Act and replace it with grade-span checks on the system at 4th,8th, and 12th grades only in addition to the random use of the National Assessment of Educational Progress (NAEP).

-- Reopen the wound of national standards.
-Air it out.
-Is it what we want or do we want national guidelines (benchmarks) around which we tailor standards to fit our needs?
+- Reopen the conversation about national standards.
+Is it what we want or do we want national guidelines (benchmarks) around which we tailor standards to fit our local needs?
 That discussion needs to happen in the open.

 - Let’s get new eyes on this issue and start with a full and truthful history.
-If there is a good reason that the Sandia findings should not be heard, let’s hear it.
+Dig up the Sandia findings.